Georgia Medical Malpractice Lawyer

 DUTY: In a medical malpractice case, the individual bringing the lawsuit, usually the patient, is required to demonstrate that the healthcare provider, whether it be a doctor or a nurse, had a specific obligation to either take certain actions or refrain from taking certain actions.
 This obligation is commonly referred to as the "standard of care."
 Essentially, this entails that the level of care and proficiency provided by the healthcare provider must meet the expectations within the profession under similar circumstances.

-Establishing this standard of care often involves the testimony of expert witnesses, typically practicing doctors or nurses, who are called upon by your legal representatives specializing in medical malpractice cases in Atlanta.
+Establishing this standard of care often involves the testimony of expert witnesses, typically practicing doctors or nurses, who are called upon by your legal representatives specializing in medical malpractice cases.
 These experts provide insights into what actions an ordinary and reasonable healthcare provider would undertake given the circumstances in question.

 To put it simply, it comes down to determining what any competent healthcare provider would do when faced with similar circumstances.
 This process aids in assessing whether the defendant healthcare provider acted negligently or not, in accordance with the legal standards outlined in statutes such as O.C.G.A. § 51-1-27 and Georgia Suggested Pattern Jury Instructions – Civil 62.300.